Add to favorites

 It is hard to choose because there are so many wonderful places to explore in Burgundy.
 The Chateau of Clos de Vougeot is a must, it is nestled in the vineyards of the village of Vougeot.
 There is also the Marsannay Chateau near Dijon which is only fifteen minutes away.
 The abbey of Cîteaux was founded in 1098, cradle of the Cistercian Order, it became a beacon of Christendom along with Cluny and there are still monks living there.
 The last family mustard-manufacturer founded in 1840 is located in Beaune.
 The Imaginarium allows visitors to discover the universe of the Great Burgundy Wines through a fun and modern site and the Cassissium in Nuits-Saint-Georges is a museum entirely devoted to cassis.

+The castle has three seminar rooms with surface areas between 42 m² and 180 m², they can accommodated 10 to 150 people.
+They are all equipped with a video projector, a screen and a flip-chart.
+In the light of the day, they are suitable for any type of professional event: full or half-day study days, conferences, management committees, interviews and seminars.
+The chateau also offers a range of activities (on site or in the surrounding area) and the twenty-seven-hectare park offers many opportunities: tree climbing, paintballing, cooperage, murder mystery parties, hot air ballooning and wine tasting.
 Twenty-four rooms, located in the main building, are spread over three floors which can be reached by lift and offer views of the park.
 The other eight rooms are spread over two floors in the outbuilding, the pavilion, with a lovely view of the gardens or the park.
 Each room has a bathroom or a bathroom and private toilet.
 The gourmet restaurant is open from 12:00pm to 1:30pm and 7:15pm to 9:15pm.